telerik/ajax-docs/general-information/troubleshooting/design-time-troubleshooting.md

 If you reference the Telerik assemblies from another folder, make sure the `Telerik.Web.Design.dll` file is present there and is referenced in the Visual Studio project.

+>tip You can [download the hotfix archive]({%slug introduction/installation/using-the-hotfix-(dlls-and-scripts/skins-only)%}) from our site that contains all necessary assemblies so you can easily copy the Telerik.Web.Design.dll assembly to your target location.

 ## Unknown server tag/Could not load file or assembly errors